Aafalah/PDF-maldoc-detection/README.md

 ## Disclaimer
 We created this tutorial as part of our paper submitted to **coming soon**.

 The work contains malicious file secured using the industry-standard password.
 Use at your own risk.
-We are not responsible for any damage caused through the misuse of these maldocs.
+We are not responsible for any damage caused by the misuse of these maldocs.